Directed by: Giulio Berruti

 Add to this the fact that young Sister Mathieu (Paola Morra, who was only in movies for two years, but managed to make 150 movies) is in love with her and Sister Gertrude has the world on her shoulders.

 Basically, Gertrude goes on a bit of a rampage, killing people all over the place and being more awful as time goes on.
 And young Paolo proves that nuns sleep in the nude.

 Then, suddenly, there’s a mysterious entity in the hospital.
 Hmmm…wonder who that could be!

 Why is this a Nasty?
 There’s some violence, but it doesn’t seem THAT extreme.
 There’s a weird dream sequence with brain surgery.
 But that’s not why.
-Apparently, it’s because of a scene where an old broad gets stabbed in the face with needles.
+Apparently, it’s because of a scene where an old lady gets stabbed in the face with needles.
 It’s not overly gory, really.
 It’s needles.
 And they don’t show eye-juice or anything.
 Weird.

 Oh, yeah.
 It’s very loosely based on a true story.
 “From the secret files of the Vatican!”

 LOW POINT: A party with nuns dancing with each other.
 Surreal without being truly interesting.